PSPP Syntax: Examples and Notes

 For example, a monthly earnings value that is $582.89 in real life would appear in the raw data as 58289 when two implied decimal places are used.
 Implied decimals are a legacy formatting method used in many long‑running surveys, and PSPP can read them directly using DATA LIST FIXED with the right setup.

 The number of implied decimal places should be defined in the codebook or other documentation supplied for the study.
 It is usually noted in the variable definition as “IMPLIED DECIMAL” along with the number of decimal places.
+The codebook may be the only documentation that will tell you where that decimal belongs, so try to get the codebook for your data.

 This section goes over a short example of implied-decimal data and how to read it with PSPP.